05TharunKM/Samsung-PD-Training-/README.md

 + Post synthesis simulation is a type of simulation where the netlist is simulated with orginal test bench.
 + Since the netlist is logically same as RTL code same test bench can be used.
-+ Post-synth simulation is  performed to verify logic correctness of design.
 + *Why perform post-synth simulation:*
      + Post-synth simulation is  performed to verify logic correctness of design.
      + A synthesis simulation mismatch refers to a situation where the behavior of a design as simulated before synthesis does not match the behavior of the same design after it has been synthesized and simulated at a gate level.